 By Matty Wasserman and Daisy Roberts

-Scotti’s victory was the 24th of his career, tying him for the most in program history, while grad senior Alex Lane delivered his 64th and 65th RBIs of the year on two sacrifice flies, giving him the single-season program record.
+Behind 5.1 solid innings from senior Wyatt Scotti and a seven-run fourth inning on just two hits, Northeastern steamed past Elon 13-2 to complete the three-game series sweep.
+Scotti’s victory was the 24th of his career, tying him for the most in program history, while graduate senior Alex Lane delivered his 64th and 65th RBIs of the year on two sacrifice flies, giving him the single-season program record.

 “It was a great, great weekend,” Glavine said.
 “You get the sweep, number one, that’s something we wanted to do, taking care of business at home.
 And then you mix in some personal accolades…just a lot of great things.”

-After failing to get past four innings in either of his past two starts — including his nightmarish 9-run outing against Delaware two weekends ago — Scotti needed to give the Huskies some more length on Sunday.
-He battled through traffic each of the first two innings, ceding three base runners and one run in both frames, but induced key ground ball double plays both times to limit the damage.
+After failing to get past four innings in either of his past two starts — including his nightmarish nine-run outing against Delaware two weekends ago — Scotti needed to give the Huskies some more length on Sunday.
+He battled through traffic in each of the first two innings, ceding three base runners and one run in both frames, but induced key ground ball double plays both times to limit the damage.

 After entering the day with 19 double plays this season, tied for 246th nationally, the Huskies turned five on Sunday alone.